godwins3/dustapi/README.md

-# Dust - A Simple Python Web Framework
+# dustapi - A Simple Python Web Framework

-Dust is a lightweight web framework written in Python, designed to be simple and easy to use.
+dustapi is a lightweight web framework written in Python, designed to be simple and easy to use.
 It provides basic routing and response handling, making it a great starting point for learning about web frameworks or building small web applications.

 ## Features